tclh123/dot-vim/README.md

 - For Mac OS X, `brew install llvm`
 - For others: Most distributions include clangd in a clangd package, in a clang-tools package, or in the full llvm distribution.

-For centos/redhat, the following commands will install clangd 7.
+For centos/redhat, the following commands will install clangd 7 (too old).

 ```
 # ref https://moevis.cc/quick-guide-to-install-clang-in-centos/